 A conservative judge is appointed by the President to spearhead America's escalating war against drugs, only to discover that his teenage daughter is a crack addict.
 Two DEA agents protect an informant.
 A jailed drug baron's wife attempts to carry on the family business.

-An intertwined drama about the United States' war on drugs, seen through the eyes of a once conservative judge, now newly-appointed drug czar, his crack-addicted daughter, two DEA agents, a jailed drug kingpin's wife, and a Mexican cop who begins to question his boss's motives.
+An intertwined drama about the United States' war on drugs, seen through the eyes of a once conservative judge, now newly-appointed drug czar, his heroin-addicted daughter, two DEA agents, a jailed drug kingpin's wife, and a Mexican cop who begins to question his boss's motives.

 When Javier is asked to get in the trunk, he throws a cigarette on the floor.
 In the next shot the cigarette is not there.
 See more »

 33 of 46 people found this review helpful.

 Was this review helpful to you?